-Temperatures are blazing this week, but you don’t have to suffer.
+Temperatures are blazing again this week, but you don’t have to suffer.
 Here are seven tips to keep cool and safe despite the heat.

 2. Just because humidity levels are high doesn't mean you can skip out on drinking water.
 Don’t try for any strenuous exercise during the heat of the day.
 Also drink water before bed to keep yourself cool at night.
 Obviously, hydration is important for pets too -- they need access to plenty of water at all times, particularly in the heat.

 3. Watch your diet.
 Stay away from overly salty foods and alcoholic and caffeinated beverages, as they’ll make you dehydrated.
 While ice cream and popsicles may be tempting, fresh fruit like cucumbers and watermelons are cooling and healthy.